-We welcome Dr Tarryn Ferguson in our midst this week.
+We welcome Dr Tarryn Ferguson in our midst at the State Veterinary Offices this week.

 When veterinary surgeons, doctors, physiotherapists, occupational therapists and more complete their studies, they have to do one (in some cases more) year’s CCS (compulsory community service).

 Dr Ferguson comes from Bergvliet in the Western Cape.
 She says that she has always wanted to become a vet, ever since she was nine years old.
 She read many books on veterinary subjects and one, about a couple who were both vets, made a very big impression on her.
 She has a passion for working with animals and people which makes her very well suited for her current position.